robglazerumass/SocialRhythm/README.md

 For security reasons the corresponding parts of each environment variable will remain hidden unless approved for use by an Author of the project.

+## Limitations and Known Bugs

+1. Due to a lack of users and a small set of mock data we are not able to properly view the function of our project on a larger scale.
+2. Some of the mock data within the database contain some discrepancies that cause the number of comments on some posts to be slightly off.

 ## Authors